Detroit Red Wings' Dylan Larkin back with team after false COVID-19 positive test

 - Oops!Something went wrong.Please try again later.

-LAS VEGAS — Detroit Red Wings captain Dylan Larkin was back on the ice Thursday after a brief COVID-19 scare.
+LAS VEGAS — Detroit Red Wings captain Dylan Larkin was back on the ice Thursday after a brief COVID scare.

-Larkin was pulled during Tuesday's game at Dallas after a positive test and placed in pandemic protocol after a false positive.
-He stayed in Dallas as his teammates flew on to Las Vegas, where they play tonight.
+Larkin was pulled during Tuesday's game at Dallas after a positive test and placed in pandemic protocol after receiving a positive test.
+He stayed in Dallas as his teammates flew on to Las Vegas, joining them late Wednesday after further testing revealed Larkin does not have COVID-19.

+"I'm here, I'm happy to be here," Larkin said.
+"It's been tough, but it's part of the world right now and part of protocols.

+"It has been challenging, mentally.
+I’ve been thinking about other people, thinking about the possibility of 10 days out.
+There’s been a lot going through my mind, but I’m just really happy to be playing tonight."

 Contact Helene St. James at hstjames@freepress.com.
 Follow her on Twitter @helenestjames.
 Read more on the Detroit Red Wings and sign up for our Red Wings newsletter.
 Her book, The Big 50: The Detroit Red Wings is available from Amazon, Barnes & Noble and Triumph Books.
 Personalized copies available via her e-mail.